harumuki/gyorgy.fleischmann.hu/_posts/2020-05-11-Albert_One.md

 We are one of a kind
 And I'll find a way

-You know how I'm changing my mind
+(You know how I'm changing my mind
-For your love
+For your love)

+I see your face amongst the shadows
+Won't you consider my love (for your love)
+Don't fight, I'm just around the corner
+You know it's all for you love (for your love)
+(Sweet love)
 </pre>
 <a href="#top">⬆</a></center></div>